Are we Losing the Human Touch? Keeping Virtual Events Personal and Authentic

 Gamification and Interactivity

 Gamification transforms passive participation into active engagement, fostering a sense of fun and competition that attendees can enjoy across both digital and physical spaces.
+Incorporating gamification ideas for virtual events allows organizers to inject energy, creativity, and interactivity into the attendee experience.

 - Introduce leaderboards, challenges, or live quizzes that reward attendees with incentives such as event-branded prizes or charitable donations in their name.